dfamonteiro/blog/blog/content/posts/production-load-generator.md

 #### LineLoadGenerator

-The `LineLoadGenerator` class is where the the `LineEquipment` building blocks are linked together into simulated manufacturing lines.
+The `LineLoadGenerator` class is where the `LineEquipment` building blocks are linked together into simulated manufacturing lines.

 The following `LineLoadGenerator` code: